mguleri/K2-T2/README.md

 *July 23, 2020* - Walkthrough of the R [script](https://github.com/lrhasak/K2-Project) used for T1 behavioral data analysis, which was focused on presenting visualizations to Synapse.

-*July 31, 2020* - Basics of manipulating tidy data in R. Create new T2 script and begin loading and cleaning the data.
+*July 31, 2020* - Basics of manipulating tidy data in R. Created new T2 script and began loading and cleaning the data.

+*August 6, 2020* - *Upcoming meeting*